Dupont State Recreational Forest

 - Hover over a trail to see it highlighted.
 Helps to see start and end points for an individual trail.

 - Scroll and zoom the map before printing, and that view will persist into the printed image.

 - Click a trail for more details and to download it individually.

 Places to Stay

-Public camping is not available within Dupont State Forest itself.
-Please visit one of the recommended private campgrounds below.
+Public camping is not available within Dupont State Forest itself, but camping is available at nearby private campgrounds.

 Black Forest Family Camping Resort

 Located 4 miles from the trailhead at the Dupont State Forest, making it the closest place to DSF to camp.
 Tent sites as well as RV sites with hookups are available.

 Experience the best of a Blue Ridge Mountain getaway in beautiful Brevard, North Carolina!
 Enjoy our charming mountain cabins and our 12 private, wooded acres, bordered by thousands of acres of forestry land.
 You'll be just a short distance from Dupont State Forest, Pisgah National Forest, Gorges State Park, and Nantahala National Forest including the spectacular Whitewater Falls, highest in the Eastern US.
 You can hike the Big Branch trail to stream, or enjoy nature in the surrounding thousands of acres of public forest lands.
 Our two-bedroom cabins are decorated with unique antiques & include a fully functional kitchen, AC, TV/DVD, bed linens/towels, covered porches, outdoor grills, washer/dryer, and a picnic area.

 Fall from your cloud nine bed to the trail when you stay with us at the Hampton Inn Brevard.
 We are conveniently located at the gateway to the Pisgah National forest where you can actually hike straight from your room to the trail.
 The hotel is bike friendly and host to numerous cycling groups, races and training programs throughout the year.
 We also offer a large meeting room for events and can also assist with your group tours.